aditya-ak05/aditya-ak05/README.md

 - 👯 Open to collaboration on interesting projects that tackle real-world problems.
 - 💬 Let's chat about software development, tech trends, or your favorite coding challenges.
 - 📫 How to reach me: [nkhajuria758@gmail.com](mailto:nkhajuria758@gmail.com)
-- ⚡ Fun fact: I love to do everything as a coding challenge.
+- ⚡ Fun fact: I love doing every problem as a coding challenge.

 ## 🛠️ Skills